 Attendance grew each year as the crowds embraced the daring and unique attractions.
 If something looked like it might please the crowds, Great American Recreation was not afraid to try it.

-Injuries to guests were common for multiple reasons, the most common being horseplay.
 Otherwise, it was a perfect storm for a disaster: Daring ride designs were poorly engineered and had little regard for safety.
 Under-trained teenage staff were often disinterested in enforcing safety guidelines, and alcohol was probably distributed a bit too freely.

 After Action Park opened, doctors in four counties reported summertime increases in ankle sprains, broken bones, bloody elbows, and missing teeth.